Fogest/MCTrade/web/README.txt

-Note: Probably best to delete this file when your done reading it.
-It's not essential to delete it though, but it's really not needed after... hopefully.
+Note: Probably best to delete this file when your done reading it

 Step 1:
 Enter the folder labled php.
 Once in this folder open up the file named config.php